RE-DOCTOR-AI/Android-SDK-Documentation/README.md

     ))
 ```
 ##### Process duration
-Remember that process of measurement lasts for 40 seconds.
+Remember that process of measurement lasts for 45 seconds.
 You can see the constant ```VITALS_PROCESS_DURATION``` which is stored in the SDK and equals 40 seconds.
 Which means user have to hold their finder during that time.
+##### License key
+Bear in mind that license key will be rotated (it will be agreed with separately with your company).
+There are few option to do it.
+Here are two just for example:
+1. Keep it inside the app but closeer to rotation date you will have to update it and also update your app for endusers in order they can still use it
+2. Keep it out side of the app so that you can just update the key and leave your app without any updates
+##### Internet connection
+SDK requires periodical internet connection in order to send logs to the server.
+It's recommended to use it while connected to interned at least once in a few days.
 ### Troubleshooting
 Debug release of SDK writes some outputs to logs so you can see if there are any issues.
 ## Point of Contact for Support